 Things You Can Control

-The Boat: The biggest item in your control is the selection of the boat.
+The biggest item in your control is the selection of the boat.
 In general, boats range from 12 to 100 passengers.
 Each boat has it pluses and minuses.
 On smaller boats, you have more flexibility and there’s also more of a connection to the nautical past of the islands.
 You’re literally at water level for the whole trip.

 The larger 100 person boats have the feeling of mini-cruise ships.
 While landing size is strictly limited, on larger boats, you may have to wait in line to get off onto one of the pangas (small zodiac boats used for landings).
 The big boats also have to shuttle back and forth, which can mean your time ashore may be more limited.
 All boats in the Galapagos have the tendency to feel small – especially by the end of the trip.